Introduction To Systems Thinking (For Practical People)

 The promise of systems thinking may sound great.
 However, learning systems thinking is a struggle.

 But why is that?

 The reason, very simply, is that most systems thinking advice on the internet is very academic.
-When you start to research this topic online, you will find complex concepts like feedback loop diagrams, dynamic simulations or computer-based modeling tools.
+When you start to research this topic online, you will find complex concepts including feedback loop diagrams, dynamic simulations or computer-based modeling tools.

-While this is all nice and good, you won’t be able to put this directly into action.
+While this is all nice and good, you won’t be able to put this knowledge directly into action.
 Or put differently, you won’t improve your life with this kind of theoretical advice.

 Don’t get me wrong, all of these concepts have their rights to exist.
 But with all of this theory, it’s hard to understand the practical value of systems thinking.

 Actionable, easy-applicable advice is missing.
 So obviously, there is a large gap between theory and practice.

 So, how does a normal human implement systems thinking in its life?

 To end this confusion, I came up with my own term.
 I call it Practical Systems Thinking.

 Practical systems thinking has two primary goals:

 - Improve the systems in your life to get more done using less of your resources (time, money, energy)

-- A deeper understanding of reality: Understanding life on a deeper level to gain more system knowledge and shape your future.
+- A deeper understanding of reality: Understanding life on a deeper level to gain more insights and shape your future.

-Practical systems thinking is heavily based on the Pareto principle.
-The Pareto principle defines that 20% of your effort leads to 80% of your results.
+Practical systems thinking is heavily based on the Pareto principle, which defines that 20% of your effort leads to 80% of your results.

 However, this principle only works if you know to navigate through the endless systems thinking resources on the internet.
-You have to know which resources are important and in which order you need to consume them.
-Otherwise, all these ideas, concepts and examples about systems thinking won’t full sense to you.
+You have to know which resources are important and in which order they have to be consumed.
+Otherwise, all these ideas, concepts and examples about systems thinking won’t make sense to you.
 You will always wonder how these things fit together into a bigger picture.